Refined soya oil futures slide on ample stocks | Devdiscourse

-Refined soya oil prices dipped 0.02 per cent to Rs 763 per 10 kg in futures trade on Friday as speculators trimmed their bets amid adequate supply at the spot market.
+Refined soya oil prices dipped 0.07 percent to Rs 765 per 10 kg in futures trade on Monday as speculators trimmed their bets amid adequate supply in the spot market.

-On the National Commodity and Derivatives Exchange, refined soya oil contracts for October delivery declined by Rs 1.55, or 0.02 per cent, to Rs 763 per 10 kg with an open interest of 38,650 lots.
+On the National Commodity and Derivatives Exchange, refined soya oil contracts for October delivery declined by 5 paise, or 0.07 percent, to Rs 765 per 10 kg with an open interest of 34,510 lots.

-Market analysts said cutting down of positions by participants against ample stocks mainly influenced prices.
+Market analysts said cutting down of positions by participants against ample stocks mainly influenced refined soya oil prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)